Tennessee Primary Care Association

 - Complete TPCA-related forms and activities such as timesheets/activity reporting, leave requests, and travel forms, including travel authorizations, expense reports and documentation within the timeframes set in TPCA procedures.

-- Provide staff support at Association sponsored events, such as the Annual Conference and President’s Dinner.
+- Provide staff support at Association sponsored events.

 - Perform other tasks and duties as identified by the immediate supervisor.

-- At least five years’ experience with increasing responsibility in a professional setting.
+- At least five years’ experience with increasing responsibility in a professional setting, with at least two of the five years in a health-related setting.

-- At least three years of experience specifically in a role responsible for communications, marketing, business development, partnership management or related area.
+- At least three years of experience in a role responsible for workforce development (placing or precepting health professions students/graduates), workforce recruitment and retention, or a related area.

 Knowledge, Skills, and Abilities: